 One of the environments requires a system-wide installation of Argon2.
-On macOS, it's available in Homebrew and recent Ubuntus (zesty and later) ship it too.
+On macOS, it's available in Homebrew (brew install argon2, but you also will have to update your LDFLAGS so you compiler finds it) and recent Ubuntus (zesty and later) ship it too.